tcallsen/react-func-openlayers/README.md

 `npm start`

-Once completed, the app should be avialable from http://localhost:3000/
+Once completed, the app should be available from http://localhost:3000/

 ## Development Environment